 Certification of registration is maintained on an annual basis.
 Each year there are two primary and mandatory components:

-• Each Registrant is required to attest to standards of professional behaviour and ethics in the form of declarations, as specified in the Renewal Application Form.
+Each Registrant is required to attest to standards of professional behavior and ethics in the form of declarations, as specified on the Renewal Application Form.

 The Registrar has the right to conduct random registration audits for CEU compliance without notice.
-If a registrant’s CEU maintenance record is not compliant, written notices will be forwarded for immediate action and could result in the assessment of registration penalty.
+If a registrant’s CEU maintenance record is not compliant, a written notice will be forwarded for immediate action and could result in the assessment of a registration penalty.

-Every other year, 30 days prior to the registration renewal date, the professional development / continuing education component must be met in order to maintain certification of registration.
-This component is specific to submission of documentation pertaining to professional development. click here for CVRP CEU Policy.
+Every two years, 30 days prior to the registration renewal date, the professional development/ continuing education component must be met in order to maintain certification of registration.
+This component is specific to submission of documentation pertaining to professional development. click here for CVRP Continuing Education Policy.

-According to registration requirements, each Registrant is required to provide an updated Vulnerable Sector Police Check (VSPC) click here, as outlined in the CVRP New Applicant Policy .
+According to registration requirements, each Registrant is required to provide an updated Vulnerable Sector Police Check (VSPC) click here, as outlined in the CVRP New Applicant Policy.
 A new VSPC must be submitted every 5 years from the date of the Registrant’s last search.
-The original VSPC (i.e., hard copy) is required to be submitted via mail.
 Upon receipt, the date of the current VSPC is recorded in the Registrant’s Member Profile.

 Requirements related to Errors and Omissions Practice Insurance